 Things to do in Basilicata

-ome say the joys of Italy are best found by wandering the streets and canals of some of the most popular cities in the world, but in doing so one misses the romance and mysteries of the Italian countryside regions like Basilicata.
+Some say the joys of Italy are best found by wandering the streets of the most popular cities in the world, but in doing so one misses the romance and mysteries of the Italian countryside regions like Basilicata.

-Located at the southern tip of Italy, Basilicata is home to acres of breathtaking, untamed nature found throughout the Apennine Mountains, and not one, but two local beaches.
-The dining experiences are unparalleled with unique homemade pasta and bread indigenous of the area, not to be outdone by homemade Italian almond and chocolate cookies such as Scorzettes.
+Located at the southern end of Italy, Basilicata is home to acres of breathtaking, untamed nature found throughout the Apennine Mountains, and not one, but two coasts.
+The dining experiences are unparalleled with unique homemade pasta and bread indigenous to the area, not to be outdone by homemade Italian almond and chocolate cookies such as Scorzette.
 A family atmosphere and the warm people only add to the charm of the region that is best explored with a spirit of adventure.

 Festival & Events

-Held annually in Barile on Good Friday, The Procession of the Mysteries is a local parade which pays homage to the passion of Christ.
-Performers parade through the village’s streets in traditional costumes indicative of their Albanian and Greek origins.
+Held annually in Barile on Good Friday, a local parade acts out the Stations of the Cross and pays homage to the Passion of Christ.
+Performers parade through the village’s streets in traditional costumes, inviting the crowd to pray and contemplate the events leading up to Christ's crucifixion.
 It is the highlight of the Easter holiday for locals and tourists alike.

-The Marriage of the Trees is held in the village of Accettura each June.
-The festival is one of the most impressive and well-documented tree rituals in the Mediterranean area.
-Two different trees, female and male, are cut in the woods outside the village and are then brought to the main square.
+Another intriguing tradition is Maggio di San Giuliano, which is held in the village of Accettura starting on Pentecost Sunday.
+The festival, known as "the wedding of the trees", is one of the most impressive and well-documented tree rituals in the Mediterranean area.
+During this 3-day celebration, a female and a male tree are cut in the woods outside the village and then brought to the main square.
 There they are erected as a single monument that symbolizes the renewing of the natural world through fertility and harvest.
-The ritual has religious notes as a Christian festival dedicated to Saint Julian, but it can also be accompanied by an impressive assortment of bagpipes, drums, brass bands, and dances.
+The ritual has religious notes as a Christian festival dedicated to Saint Julian as well as Pagan origins.

 The Matera Patronal Feast Maria SS della Bruna is the most important feast for residents of Matera.
-It is celebrated every July second and is held in honor of Madonna della Bruna, the town’s religious protectorates.
-At five in the morning, a procession of shepherds with the picture of the Virgin begins to wind throughout the city announced by rows of barrels that are exploded in anticipation and celebration.
-Hours later, the statue of the Madonna is carried by an ornate papier-mâché float in procession from the Church of St. Francis of Assisi to the parish of Piccianello Archbishop with ninety Virgin “knights” of Brown on horseback and clergy in tow.
-The Patronal Fest ends late at night with an explosion of bright and colorful fireworks that illuminate the Gravina and The Sassi of Matera.
+It is celebrated every July 2 and is held in honor of Madonna della Bruna, the town’s patron saint.
+At five in the morning, a procession of shepherds with the picture of the Virgin begins to wind throughout the city announced by several small explosions.
+Hours later, the statue of the Madonna is carried by an ornate papier-mâché float in procession from the Church of St. Francis of Assisi to the parish of Piccianello.
+The Patronal Fest ends late at night with bright and colorful fireworks that illuminate the Gravina and the Sassi of Matera.

 Outdoor activities in Basilicata

-The Vulture Lakes area, Laghi di Monticchio, is on the top of many nature lovers’ sightseeing lists.
-A big and small lake sit atop the craters of an ancient, extinct volcano and are surrounded by natural wonders such as water lilies and a unique type of fauna called Acanthobrahmaea, a nighttime butterfly.
+The Vulture Lakes area, featuring the Laghi di Monticchio, is on many nature lovers’ sightseeing lists.
+A big and small lake sit atop the craters of an ancient, extinct volcano and are surrounded by natural wonders such as water lilies and a unique type of fauna called Acanthobrahmaea, a moth that is native to the area.
 The lakes are surrounded by winding paths perfect for hikers and explorers that yearn to experience the feeling of being completely immersed in breathtaking views of nature.
-Not to be missed is the famous Abbey of San Michele Arcangelo which looks over both lakes and offers a fantastic view of the entire crater.
+Not to be missed is the famous Abbey of San Michele Arcangelo which overlooks both lakes and offers a fantastic view of the entire crater.

-The lunar landscape of the Lucanian Dolomites, called Dolomiti Lucane, is found in the Regional Park of Gallipoli Cognato located in the heart of Basilicata.
-This rocky chain of sandstone has a rugged, craggy appearance which likens them in appearance to the mountains of the eastern Alps.
+The "lunar" landscape of the Lucanian Dolomites, called Dolomiti Lucane, can be admired in the Gallipoli Cognato Piccole Dolomiti Lucane Regional Park located in the heart of Basilicata.
+As a result of the craggy and sharp peaks, the Dolomiti Lucane are likened in appearance to the Dolomites in northern Italy.
 The medieval villages of Pietrapertosa and Castelmezzano sit perched on the top of these mountains like amphitheaters tucked into the rocky walls.
 Because of their locations, the villages offer tourists an ideal spot for bird-watching as the inaccessible rock face provides shelter to many birds of prey.
-The area is also an attraction sought out by rock climbers, horse riders, and mountain bike enthusiasts.
+The area is also an attraction sought out by rock climbers, zipliners, and mountain bike enthusiasts.

 Lining the streets of Basilicata you will find several stores and workshops that offer a vast array of traditional majolica glazed pottery, woodwork, and musical instruments.
 Unique pottery can be found specifically in Grottole, Venosa, and Melfi where glasses, pitchers, plates, and vases are all created using diverse and distinctive techniques.